jayway/cljwordgraph/README.md

             (gather-words "   mary had a\tlittle\n   lamb    "))
         "splits words on whitespace"))

-* If in Clooj: `REPL | Evaluate entire file`
-* If on command line: Run `lein test`.
+* From the command line, run `lein test`.

-In both cases, you will get a compile error because the function doesn't exist yet.
+You will get a compile error because the function doesn't exist yet.

 Add an empty function `gather-words` in `src/cljwordgraph/core.clj`: